tuxfight3r/env_rpm_report/README.md

 auth setup from the machine where you are trying to collect the data from, if not pass -k option to the ansible command and it will prompt for password.

-Once you run that script, the files should be stored locally on the machine under the right environment folder for example: we are comparing prod/preprod so check prod/preprod folder and it should look like below
+Once you run that script, ansible will collect the data and store the files locally on the machine under the right environment folder.
+For example: we are comparing prod/preprod so check prod/preprod folder and it should look like below
 ```
 prod/
 ├── prod_project1_prj1prapp01_rpmlist.log